DigitalDataServices/GeocortexMenuComponents/README.md

 ####Compact Toolbar####

 The Compact Toolbar only contains individual items.
-It does not use Tabs or Groups like the Full Toolbar.
+It does not use Tabs or Groups like the [Full Toolbar](#full-toolbar) below.

 **Commands**